Skip to main content

 Whether you choose a short stroll or the complete loop, each step is a step towards understanding the importance of this thriving ecosystem.
 Join us in protecting this interconnected community for generations to come.

-If you start the walk in front of Onda Food House, you can head west towards the bridge over the Great Ocean Road until you come to the next sign with a QR code on a post on the right hand side of the path (number 2 on the map).
+From here, you can head west towards the bridge over the Great Ocean Road until you come to the sign with a QR code on a post on the right hand side of the pedestrian bridge over the creek (number 5 on the map).
+Alternatively, you can walk east and follow the creek to a sign on a post on the left hand side of River Reserve Road (number 7 on the map).

 Click on any of the links (below on your phone or in the top right on your computer) to see what you can discover on this nature walk.